MansMeg/IntroML/README.md

 ### Location

-The course will have 1-2 guest lectures that will be given through Zoom, otherwise the course will be taken place on campus.
-Information and support for students on Zoom can be found [here](https://mp.uu.se/c/perm/link?p=267521030).
+The course will have 1-2 guest lectures that the guest lecturers will give through Zoom.
+Otherwise, the course will be held on campus.
+You can find information and support for students on Zoom [here](https://mp.uu.se/c/perm/link?p=267521030).

 ## Teachers